GerardoCMM/Synthetic-Biobots-IGEM-DL-2022/README.md

 # Synthetic-Biobots-IGEM-DL-2022
-This is a repository for the bioinformatis methods of the team Synthetic Biobos participating in iGEM Design League season 2022
+This is a repository for the bioinformatics methods of the team Synthetic Biobots participating in iGEM Design League season 2022.